 Make sure you don’t miss the artisan market in the Gothic House in Markische!
 There are all types of arts and crafts available.

 Where to Stay – The Ibis in Spandau is a cheap and cheerful hotel not far from the festival.
 It is basic but has everything you need for a pleasant and comfortable stay.

 16. Edinburgh Christmas Market

-Every year, Edinburgh holds its Christmas themed market in East Princes Street Garden.
+Every year, Edinburgh holds its Christmas-themed market in East Princes Street Gardens.
 As one of the prettiest cities, it’s not surprising that it has been voted the best Christmas market in the United Kingdom.

-Edinburgh Christmas market is free of charge, ideal for those trying to make some Christmas memories with the kids on a budget.
+Edinburgh Christmas market is free of charge, ideal for those trying to make some Christmas memories and explore on a budget.

 17. Copenhagen Christmas Market

-It is full with lots of fun rides and a bustling amusement park.
-The gardens are covered with festive decorations and fairy lights creating that winter wonderland vibe we are all seeking.
+It is full of lots of fun rides and a bustling amusement park.
+The gardens are covered with festive decorations and fairy lights creating that winter wonderland vibe we are all seeking during the Christmas holidays.

 18. Bath Christmas Market

 Bath Christmas market is one of the most stunning Christmas markets in Europe.
-With a backdrop of iconic architecture and endearing cobbled streets, this market is the idyllic setting for a winter escape.
+With a backdrop of iconic architecture and endearing cobbled streets, combined with Christmas decorations, this market is the idyllic setting for a winter escape.